“. . . Stand in front of more interesting stuff”

 [NIKON Z 6, VR Zoom 24-105mm f/4G IF-ED, Mode = Aperture Priority, ISO 125, 1/500, ƒ/6.3, (35mm = 75)]

 I also gave them a PDF for the assignment.
-Here is a link to that project if you want to try this.
+Here is a link to the project if you’d like to try this.

-Here are a couple examples I showed them that are “Environmental Portraits”
+Here are a couple of examples I showed them that are “Environmental Portraits”

-Here are some that would also work for this assignment from my photo shoot in a Chick-fil-A. All of these also use a strobe to improve the light.
+Here are some that would also work for this assignment from my photo shoot at a Chick-fil-A. All of these also utilize a strobe to enhance the lighting.

 Catering delivery vehicle

-This was the last assignment of my time here on the Big Island of Hawaii, teaching the students in the School of Photography 1 at the University of the Nations.
+This was my final assignment during my time on the Big Island of Hawaii, where I taught students in the School of Photography 1 at the University of the Nations.
 The last assignment they did is the one that I do more than any other lighting setup.

 I am adding just one light off the camera to help light a person’s face to help draw the audience to them quickly in a photo.